 Tesla Radio Flyer traction mod using a mountain bike tire!
-In this project we cut up a 26″ mountain bike tire and mount this tread onto the rear wheels of a Tesla Model S electric car for kids.
+In this project we cut up a 26″ mountain bike tire and mount the tread onto the rear wheels of a Tesla Model S electric car for kids.
 Since only the rear wheels are powered, I didn’t see any need to add any traction to the front wheels.

 This will clearly leave some small holes in the plastic tires, but the traction gains should be worth it!

 If you’ve ever had your own Power Wheels or bought one for your kid, you’ve likely seen some plastic tire spin.
 These tires just don’t seem to get traction.
 I’m still amazed over the years that Power Wheels (and now also Radio Flyer) haven’t gone to another solution.
 Some people have used rubber exercise bands to combat this problem, however, I wanted to try something that should give more grip.

 Here’s the tire I used, a relatively cheaper 26″ mount bike tire that regular costs around $20.
 I found it at Rite-Aid of all places and it was on clearance for 75%, so I got this for less than $5.

-This tire had a steel bead on the edges, no way and exactly blade will cut through it and my wire snips weren’t much better.
+This tire had a steel bead at the edges, no way an exacto blade will cut through it and my wire snips weren’t much better.
 Bring on the angle grinder!

 A better approach might have been using a scroll saw, although I’m sure the blade would quickly get “gummed” up.
 I no longer have a scroll saw, so I used what I had available.
-A different tool such as a scroll saw would likely result in a straight cut as long as you can keep a steady hand.
+A scroll saw (or even jigsaw) should give a straight cut as long as you can keep a steady hand.

 Installing the Bike Tires